mathieu-benoit/dot-net-on-azure-function-app/README.md

 # Other Misc DevOps practices implemented

+- GitHub as source control to leverage key features for collaboration such as feature-branch with pull request, etc.
 - CI/CD definitions as Code with the exported json file of the Build and Release Definitions

 # Alternatives and potantial further considerations